bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - added isDarknetServer(): free test to see if the given hostname is a darknet server.
 Returns false if the server is not a darknet server or does not exist (does not throw errors)

 - added dnet.stasisLink(): adds or removes a stasis link from the current server.
 Makes the server connectable remotely (via connectToSession() with the correct password).
 Also prevents the server form moving or going offline.
-Does not prevent nearby servers from moving or going offline, though, so connections can still be lost
+Does not prevent nearby servers from moving or going offline, though, so connections can still be lost.
+Takes 30 seconds to apply or remove.

 - removed dnet.exec in favor of ns.exec.
 Exec itself does not need a password, but the target server requires a session with the current script (via authenticate or connectToSession with the right password), root access, and a direct connection or stasis link or backdoor.